 Participants embarked on a thrilling hike to Oke Balu, the sacred hill where the crash site is located.

-This pre-hiking event is a prelude to the full-scale hiking and preservation project planned for Okelapa, Ikogosi Ekiti.
+This pre-hiking event is a prelude to the full-scale hiking and preservation project for Okelapa, Ikogosi Ekiti.
 The project aims to create a sustainable eco-tourism site, preserve the heritage of the crash site, and provide educational and recreational opportunities for locals and visitors alike.